Jeremiah Chapter 46

 “For the sword shall devour round about thee”: The sword of the Chaldeans, into whose hands fell Palestine, Judea, Syria, and other neighboring countries.
 And therefore, it was high time for them to bestir themselves, and provide for their defense and safety.

 Migdol was near the Red Sea.
 Noph was a Hebrew name for the city of Memphis.
 Memphis was the capital of Lower Egypt.
 Tahpanhes was the home of the Pharaoh.
 Nebuchadnezzar did attack this very area of Egypt.
-The attack was as much against God’s people exiled here, as it was against Egypt.
+The attack was as much against God’s people exiled here, as it was

 Jeremiah 46:15 “Why are thy valiant [men] swept away? they stood not, because the LORD did drive them.”

 The prophet first asks a question, then returns an answer to himself.
 Egypt was full of valiant men, yet, saith the prophet, they shall be swept away, or broken down.
 As fruit or grass is beaten down with a violent storm of hail (so the word is used, Proverbs 28:3).
 Why does this come to pass?
 (Saith the prophet).
-He answered himself; because it was of God to destroy Egypt, who worketh, and none can let him; when he strikes, none can stand before him; none can stand up against him.
+He answered himself; because it was of God to destroy Egypt, who worketh, and none can let Him; when He strikes, none can stand before Him; none can stand up against Him.

 They were valiant against other men, not against the power of God.
 They fled from the LORD.

 Jeremiah 46:16 “He made many to fall, yea, one fell upon another: and they said, Arise, and let us go again to our own people, and to the land of our nativity, from the oppressing sword.”